The Phantom of the Opera (1986 musical): Act I

-The year is 1881 – the cast of a new production, Hannibal, is rehearsing ("Hannibal Rehearsal").
-Carlotta, the Opéra's resident soprano prima donna, begins to perform an aria when a backdrop inexplicably falls from the flies, causing anxious chorus girls to shout, "He's here!
+In 1881, the cast of a new production, Hannibal, is rehearsing ("Hannibal Rehearsal").
+Carlotta, the Opéra's resident soprano prima donna, begins performing an aria when a backdrop falls from the flies, causing anxious chorus girls to shout, "He's here!
 The Phantom of the Opera!"
-The new owners, Firmin and André, try to downplay the incident, but Carlotta angrily storms offstage.
+The new owners, Firmin and André, downplay the incident, but Carlotta storms offstage.
 Madame Giry, the Opéra's ballet mistress, suggests that Christine Daaé, a chorus girl and orphaned daughter of a prominent Swedish violinist, has been "well taught" and can sing Carlotta's role.
-As their only alternative is cancelling the sold-out show, the managers reluctantly audition her, and discover that she is indeed talented.
+As their only alternative is cancelling the show, the managers audition her, and discover that she is indeed talented.
 As Christine sings the aria during the evening performance, the Opéra's new patron, Raoul, Vicomte de Chagny, recognizes her as his childhood friend and playmate ("Think of Me").